Neuqua Valley High School Choirs

 630.428.6000 ~ ext.
 4819

-Mr. J. Ryan Rimington is a National Board Certified Teacher, conducts curricular choirs, teaches Introduction & Advanced Placement Music Theory, directs the WildScats Blue vocal jazz ensemble, leads the World Voices multi-cultural and student acapella ensembles, facilitates the music technology computer lab, and serves as co-Auditorium Manager.
+Mr. J. Ryan Rimington is a National Board Certified Teacher, conducts curricular choirs, teaches Introduction & Advanced Placement Music Theory as well as Music Production courses, directs the WildScats Blue vocal jazz ensemble, leads the World Voices multi-cultural and student acapella ensembles, facilitates the music technology computer lab, and serves as co-Auditorium Manager.
 As an educator in the Indian Prairie School District, multiple students have recognized Mr. Rimington as their “Most Influential Educator.”
 While earning Bachelors and two Masters Degrees from the University of Illinois School of Music and College of Education, Mr. Rimington was honored as the Most Outstanding Student in Music Education and recognized with highest academic honors by being named onto the Bronze Tablet.
 In 1999, he earned 2nd place in the American Choral Director’s Association National Conducting Competition.
 Mr. Rimington is also a published composer and arranger of several choral works, and frequently receives commissions and conducting invitations from midwestern choral ensembles and festivals.
 Outside of his musical endeavors, Mr. Rimington dedicates his time to his beautiful wife and four children while hopping around on golf courses (in the fairways, of course) and rooting on the Chicago Cubs!

 630.428.6000 ext.
 4820